bradshawsguide/website/src/content/2-routes/32-three-bridges-to-east-grinstead/route.md

 links:
 - (wikipedia: Three_Bridges_to_Tunbridge_Wells_Central_Line)
 ----
-text: This branch is 6½ miles long, passing through the small village of [Rowfant](/stations/rowfant), four miles beyond which brings us to the town of [East Grinstead](/stations/east-grinstead).
+text: This branch is 6½ miles long, passing through the small village of [Rowfant](/stations/rowfant), four miles beyond which brings us to the town of

+(station: east-grinstead)